pmichaillat/latex-book/README.md

 ## Related resources

+This book template is part of a [minimalist design suite](https://pascalmichaillat.org/design/) for academic work.

 - [latex-paper](https://github.com/pmichaillat/latex-paper) – LaTeX template for academic papers; same typographic principles and a similar appearance as this book template.
 - [latex-presentation](https://github.com/pmichaillat/latex-presentation) – LaTeX template for academic presentations following the same typographic principles.
 - [latex-math](https://github.com/pmichaillat/latex-math) – LaTeX commands that simplify writing mathematical expressions.
 They can be used in combination with this book template.

-This book template is part of a [minimalist design suite](https://pascalmichaillat.org/design/) for academic work (papers, books, CVs, slides, websites, figures, and math).